MAGAZINE · INTERVIEW

 The sublimation of the everyday is a question that encourages and motivates us.
 We always like to improve the environment in which we live, so being able to enjoy living in a home, but at the same time being part of an artistic expression, is very important to us.
 Trying to make something that may seem banal, something that we do every day, become something we do every day, becomes something special.

-5. Which architects and designers do you appreciate the most?
+Which architects and designers do you appreciate the most?

 My influences and references in architecture have been deeply marked by two key figures: Álvaro Siza and Emilio Tuñón.
-Working with Álvaro Siza has been essential to understand architecture as an artisanal process, where every detail and every decision reflects a deep commitment to context and functionality, always maintaining a connection with Mediterranean tradition in an innovative way.
+Working with Álvaro Siza has been essential to understanding architecture as an artisanal process, where every detail and every decision reflects a deep commitment to context and functionality, always maintaining a connection with Mediterranean tradition in an innovative way.
 This experience has enriched my approach towards creating spaces that dialogue with their environment in a subtle and respectful way.

 On the other hand, I find Emilio Tuñón’s work as a whole, as well as his trajectory, impressive.
 I believe that Tuñón has developed a great capacity for synthesis and abstraction that can be perceived in his works, in his architecture, and for us, sincerely, he is a great reference.

-6. What do you think architecture needs more of in our times?
+What do you think architecture needs more of in our times?

-We believe that, years ago, design was competing with added value, now sustainability is unquestionable, and we think that the relationship between architecture and health is what lies ahead.
+We believe that, years ago, design was competing with added value; now, sustainability is unquestionable, and we think that the relationship between architecture and health is what lies ahead.

-7. Thinking about the history of design and our contemporary times, how do you think the design industry/interior design has changed over the last decade?
+Thinking about the history of design and our contemporary times, how do you think the design industry/interior design has changed over the last decade?

 We think that architecture is changing a lot lately.
 We believe that systematization is altering the way we build, and this evolution is closely related to the world of assembly and furniture.
-Currently, construction and the the accompanying architecture are in a process of transformation, for which we have formed a new company called NIU Houses in which we are immersed now.
+Currently, construction and the accompanying architecture are in a process of transformation, for which we have formed a new company called NIU Houses, in which we are immersed now.

-8. What has been one of the hardest-learned lessons in your practice?
+What was one of the hardest learned lessons in your journey?

 The resilience.
 Resistance to change is one of the determining factors in the architectural project process.
 This resistance exerts its force on our ideas, but also on ourselves and on all the people involved in this process.
 This is where the dialogue takes on an even more important meaning.
 The projects we carry out are a constant round trip where the change of course is always present.
 Being able to assimilate and incorporate these changes as one more work tool is what allows us to achieve an exact answer to the challenges that we face and to be able to obtain satisfaction from our work.

-€10,50012.
 Finally, what are your upcoming projects?
 Anything you’d like to share or add to the interview?

 There are many challenges ahead.
 We’re working on projects in a wide variety of locations, and we’re already present on five continents.
 For us, each of these projects is unique, whether it’s hotels in Miami, Porto, Koh Samui, or El Salvador, or projects in Florida, Egypt, and Saudi Arabia.
 We’re particularly motivated by those that involve new approaches to sustainability.